-Most organizations have thrown themselves into social media as a marketing and PR tool; it’s an ideal way to engage people, much cheaper than traditional media advertising and in some cases more effective.
+Most organisations have thrown themselves into social media as a marketing and PR tool; it’s an ideal way to engage people, much cheaper than traditional media advertising and in some cases more effective.

 During its service outage last summer, when network problems caused hundreds of thousands of people to lose signal completely for 24 hours, O2 used Twitter to directly engage with its justifiably angry customers.